Which city is cheaper, San Francisco or Washington?

 Both San Francisco and Washington are popular destinations to visit in the summer with plenty of activities.
 The hiking, the city activities, the music scene, and the family-friendly experiences are the main draw to Washington this time of year.
 Also, many travelers come to San Francisco for the beaches, the hiking, the city activities, the music scene, and the family-friendly experiences.

 In July, Washington is generally much warmer than San Francisco.
-Temperatures in Washington average around 79°F (26°C), and San Francisco stays around 63°F (17°C).
+Daily temperatures in Washington average around 79°F (26°C), and San Francisco fluctuates around 63°F (17°C).

 In July, Washington usually receives more rain than San Francisco.
 Washington gets 3.5 inches (88 mm) of rain, while San Francisco receives 0.1 inches (2 mm) of rain each month for the summer.